-We took the sea kayaks out for the day.
-Dragging mine behind me from the beach to shore was quite a feat and I stopped along the shoreline to rest.
-I had dreamed of this adventure for a long time and could see the beluga whales out in the distance bobbing their bodies in the water.
-Suddenly there was a bit of commotion on the shore, as I looked over to see that another kayaker had found herself knee deep in quicksand.
+I chose a yellow kayak and started to drag it behind me from the beach to shore.
+This was quite a feat and I stopped along the shoreline to rest.
+I had dreamed of this adventure for a while and I could see the beluga whales out in the distance bobbing their bodies in the water.
+Suddenly there was a bit of commotion on the shore, as I looked over to see that another kayaker had found herself knee-deep in quicksand.
 Yikes!
 Someone grabbed her arm from one side and then someone from the other side and pulled her out fast!

 TIP #1 Be aware of liquefied sand!